I wanted to (a poem)

 I want you

-Even when I forget there are no days off
+when I forget, there are no days off

 and thought I just couldn’t perform

-that I never tried to please you when that was all I ever really tried to do.
+and that I never tried to please you when that was all I ever really tried to do,

 that if it’s true what they say about doing what you love